cilix-lab/ubuntu-wrt/README.md

 # Ubuntu WRT
-Ubuntu distribution based on Zesty 17.04 for Linksys WRT3200ACM router.
+Ubuntu distribution based on 17.04 Zesty for Linksys WRT3200ACM router.
 Current version is UbuntuWRT 17.10.

 ## Hostapd KRACK vulnerability
 Patched hostapd and wpa_supplicant have been included in the latest ROOTFS and they have been packaged and pushed to the new UbuntuWRT repository!
-If you have an older UbuntuWRT release, see "Adding UbuntuWRT repository".
+If you have an older UbuntuWRT release, see "3.7.
+Adding UbuntuWRT repository".

 ## 1. Introduction
 This project intends to keep an updated distribution of Ubuntu for the Linksys WRT3200ACM wireless router.